 Just as information about your clients is important to shape your product and services for your market needs, time tracking is also important for a deep understanding about inner processes, to take better decisions on future projects costing estimations, lowering costs with the insights that it provides, processing payroll efficiently, among others.

 If time tracking is a powerful tool for an individual on a daily basis, now imagine extending this tool to more members of your team, it would create space for groundbreaking ideas and better-managed projects.
-Allowing this to happen, would give you the sum of well spent time, that even if it's only a second by task, it can impact directly on your resources.
+Allowing this to happen would give you the sum of well-spent time, that even if it's only a second by task, it can impact your resources directly.

-A better communication among groups and different areas, can shorten cycles by avoiding the waste of time that asking: “When X person will finish Z task?” brings.
-In Project Management, sometimes different activities are attached to each other, getting stuck throughout the process will be minimized.
+Better communication among groups and in different areas can shorten cycles by avoiding the waste of time that asking: “When will X person finish Z task?” brings.
+In project management, sometimes different activities are attached to each other, getting stuck throughout the process will be minimized.

 Everything that allows you to see what is not working or could be enhanced should always be welcome.
-Time tracking is the perfect tool for this because it gives you the chance of making the right questions to accommodate the way you’re developing the project
+Time tracking is the perfect tool for this because it gives you the chance to ask the right questions to accommodate the way you’re developing the project:

-These are just a few of the question you need to make, but this time will be different because they stop being unanswerable questions, you now counts with a tool that provides the answers to when, why, where, how and who.
+These are just a few of the question you need to ask, but this time it will be different because they stop being unanswerable questions.
+You now have a tool that provides the answers to when, why, where, how and who.

-With insights about your issues, please don’t panic!
+With unexpected insights about your project's issues, please don’t panic!

-Respond with the power of knowledge that you now have, being strategic will help you a lot, with the answers that you got before you can accommodate, prioritize, eliminate, and adjust accordingly.
+Respond with the power of knowledge that you now have.
+Being strategic will help you a lot, and with the answers that you got before you can accommodate, prioritize, eliminate, and adjust accordingly.